Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 julia --project script.jl
 ```

 in your project's directory.
 This simulation will finish comparatively quickly and won't produce particularly interesting results, since PinCFlow simply initializes a $1 \times 1 \times 1 \, \mathrm{km^3}$ isothermal atmosphere at rest with $3 \times 3 \times 3$ grid points and integrates the pseudo-incompressible equations over one hour.
 A more complex configuration can be set up by providing namelists with changed parameters.
 This is illustrated in PinCFlow's example scripts.
-To run them, we recommended setting up an examples project by executing
+To run them, we recommend setting up an examples project by executing

 ```shell
 julia --project=examples -e 'using Pkg; Pkg.add("CairoMakie", "HDF5", "HDF5_jll", "MPICH_jll", "MPIPreferences", "Revise")'